-- 4.12 The Commission recommends that each gambling facility must implement procedures to allow for voluntary self-exclusion, enabling gamblers to ban themselves from a gambling establishment for a specified period of time. - 4.16 The Commission respectfully recommends that all relevant governmental gambling regulatory agencies require, as a condition of any gambling facility's license to operate, that each applicant adhere to the following: - (1) Adopt a clear Mission Statement as to applicant's policy on problem and pathological gambling. - (2) Appoint an executive of high rank to execute and provide ongoing oversight of the corporate Mission Statement on problem and pathological gambling. - (3) Contract with a State-recognized gambling treatment professional to train management and staff to develop strategies for recognizing and addressing customers whose gambling behavior may strongly suggest they may be experiencing serious to severe difficulties. - (4) Under a State "hold harmless" statute, refuse service to any customer whose gambling behavior convincingly exhibits indications of a gambling disorder. - (5) Under a State "hold harmless" statute, respectfully and confidentially provide the customer (as described above) with written information that includes a State-approved list of professional gambling treatment programs and State-recognized self-help groups. - (6) Provide insurance that makes available medical treatment for problem and for pathological gambling facility employees. - 4.17 The Commission recommends encouraging private volunteerism of groups and associations working across America to solve problem gambling, especially those involving practitioners who are trying to help people who are problem gamblers.
-This should include strategically pooling resources and networking, drawing on the lists of recommendations these organizations have presented to the Commission, and working to develop uniform methods of diagnosis. - 4.18 The Commission also respectfully recommends that all governments take every step necessary to implement all components of recommendation 4.16, 4.18, 4.19 and 4.20 before lotteries or any other form of legalized gambling is allowed to operate or to continue to operate.
-Such requirements should be specifically itemized in a State statute as applicable to a State-run lottery.
-Similarly, such requirements should also be specified and made applicable for inclusion in Tribal Government law and Tribal-State Compacts.

-4.19 Each State and Tribal government shall, if it has not already done so, enact a Gambling Privilege Tax, assessment or other contribution on all gambling operations within its boundaries, based upon the gambling revenues of each operation.

-A sufficient portion of such monies shall be used to create a dedicated fund for the development and ongoing support of problem gambling-specific research, prevention, education and treatment programs.
+- 4-1 The Commission respectfully recommends that all relevant governmental gambling regulatory agencies require, as a condition of any gambling facility's license to operate, that each applicant adhere to the following: - Adopt a clear mission statement as to applicant's policy on problem and pathological gambling. - Appoint an executive of high rank to execute and provide ongoing oversight of the corporate mission statement on problem and pathological gambling. - Contract with a state-recognized gambling treatment professional to train management and staff to develop strategies for recognizing and addressing customers whose gambling behavior may strongly suggest they may be experiencing serious to severe difficulties. - Under a state "hold harmless" statute, refuse service to any customer whose gambling behavior convincingly exhibits indications of a gambling disorder. - Under a state "hold harmless" statute, respectfully and confidentially provide the customer (as described above) with written information that includes a state-approved list of professional gambling treatment programs and state-recognized self-help groups. - Provide insurance that makes available medical treatment for problem and for pathological gambling facility employees. - 4-2 The Commission recommends that each state and tribal government enact, if it has not already done so, a gambling privilege tax, assessment, or other contribution on all gambling operations within its boundaries, based upon the gambling revenues of each operation.
+A sufficient portion of such monies shall be used to create a dedicated fund for the development and ongoing support of problem gambling-specific research, prevention, education, and treatment programs.
 The funding dedicated for these purposes shall be sufficient to implement the following goals: